 The Jackass and WWE association doesn’t stop there.
-Shane McMahon was sold on the idea of bringing the Jackass guys in for retribution against Umaga leading up to a handicap match at SummerSlam 2007.
-The idea floundered around for a while as ratings were going fine, but once they started to dwindle, Vince McMahon made the decision to bring the Jackass guys in for a program.
+Shane McMahon was sold on the idea of bringing the Jackass guys in for retribution against Umaga, leading up to a handicap match at SummerSlam 2007.
+The idea floundered around for a while as ratings were going fine, but once they started to dwindle, Vince McMahon decided to bring the Jackass guys in for a program.

 They even shot promotional material for the match.
 This commercial can be found on Dailymotion!